 The road (known as Harkness Road) running generally north westerly from road known as Commercial Road between Portions 142 and 145 Parish Pitt Town to the road known as McKeevers Road - proposed name Harkness Road.
 A period of one month from the date of publication of this notice is allowed during which any person may lodge with the Council written objection to the proposed names (or the alteration of the names).
 Any such objection should set out fully the reasons for the objections.
 Authorised by resolution of the council on 7th June, 1960.
 Council Chambers, Windsor, 15/7/1960 F. J. MASON Town Clerk

-The name Harkness Road was in use from the 1940s.
-Successful poultry farmer in the Vineyard and Oakville districts for many years Samuel William Harkness was born in Scotland and came to NSW in about 1885.
-He died in 1935 aged 80 years.
-Read more about Samuel William Harkness
+The name Harkness Road was in use from at least the 1930s and was named after Samuel William Pearson Harkness, a successful poultry farmer in the Vineyard and Oakville districts for many years.
+Harkness was born in Scotland and came to NSW in about 1885 with his wife Caroline Mary (Williams).
+The couple’s property in Harkness Road was named Jesmond Poultry Farm.
+Samuel died in 1935 aged 80 years.
+Read more about Samuel William Harkness Caroline died in July 1944 aged 86 years.

 Windsor Municipal Council amalgamated with Colo Shire Council to form Hawkesbury Shire Council in January 1981 and was proclaimed Hawkesbury City Council in July 1989.